timescale/docs/use-timescale/services/maintenance.md

     see the section on [forking][operations-forking].
 *   Keep a copy of your database with your old version and data, if you're worried about losing it.
-You can fork your database without upgrading the fork to keep a duplicate Timescale Cloud service.
+You can fork your database without upgrading the fork to keep a duplicate Timescale service.
 You can immediately pause this fork to only pay for storage until you are comfortable deleting it.

 <Highlight type="important">
-Timescale Cloud services with replicas cannot be upgraded.
+Timescale services with replicas cannot be upgraded.
 To upgrade a service with a replica,  you must first delete the replica and then upgrade the service.
 </Highlight>